-I need a short heartfelt speech with humor to honor my dad on his 70th birthday
+I need a nice speech to honor my dad for his 80th birthday.

 How fortunate you are to still have your father.
 I'm

 not that far from being 80 myself, and I think a

 speech would not mean all that much to me